 Control the spread of pests, fungi and viruses on plants

-Indoor plant workers may benefit from a National Certificate in Primary Agriculture, specialising in Plant Production at most Technical and Vocational Education and Training Colleges.
-However, most training will be provided under the supervision of an experienced mentor.
+Indoor plant workers may benefit from a National Certificate in Primary Agriculture in Plant Production at National Qualifications Framework Levels 1 to 4 offered at agricultural colleges and most Technical and Vocational Education and Training Colleges.
+Training could also take place on the job with mentoring by an experienced mentor.

 Indoor plant rental companies.